 Keys to Success with a Jointly Retained Business Valuation Expert

 - Get to know the expert.
 Establish trust between all parties and the appraiser at the outset.
 Start by requiring professional valuation credentials, several years of relevant BV experience and real-world business transaction expertise (not just financial theory).
 Ask around for recommendations.
 Jointly interview appraisers until you find one that you are all comfortable with.

 - Correctly define the engagement, i.e. standard of value, subject interest, level of value, scope of analysis, type of report, valuation date, etc. Many buy-sell agreements and jurisdictions do not have well-defined valuation criteria.
 A trusted and Qualified BV expert can point out the various interpretations and work with the parties and their legal advisors to reach a consensus.
 Or the parties can have the appraiser produce multiple values using different interpretations, often for little extra cost.

 - Require open communication.
-Set ground rules to involve all shareholders, and advisors (attorney, CPA, etc.) in some cases, in all communications with the valuation expert throughout the process.
-Shareholders should have access to all information requests and documents provided, be copied them on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.
+Set ground rules to involve all shareholders, and advisors (attorney, CPA, etc.), in all communications with the valuation expert throughout the process.
+Shareholders should have access to all information requests and documents provided, be copied on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.

 Getting to Trust an Appraiser